vmware-archive/operator-builder/README.md

     kubectl apply -f config/samples/

 You should see your custom resource sample get created.
-Now use `kubectl` to inspct your cluster to confirm the workload's resources got created.
+Now use `kubectl` to inspect your cluster to confirm the workload's resources got created.
 You should find all the resources that were defined in your static manifests.

     kubectl get all